 The Optera

-The optera are one of native species of Mendail.
-Swift, social, and ravenous, the optera are enthusiastic even in the face of death.
-As the most numerous intalli species, they are commonly observed in every region of the Selvan, including Kuuandra.
+The optera are one of the native species of Mendail.
+Friendly, lighthearted, and ravenous, the optera are enthusiastic even in the face of death.
+In spite of their high mortality, the optera's adaptability have made them into the most widespread and populous intalli species.
+Optera are commonly found across every region of the Selvan, including the Kuuandran Seas.

 Biology